ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 - It was my first time building a CLI in JavaScript.
   -It was a good chance to experince a more backend approach to JS with node.js.
 - I struggled with testing due to having little experience with it in the past.
 However I took it as a good oppurtunity to try and learn as much as I could.

+###### What I struggled with at the end and what I'd fix with more time ?

+- In the end I couldn't figure out how to write tests for the types of functions I wrote.
+- It was hard to write units tests for functions that used dependencies or functions that didn't return anything.
+- I researched about what I coud use and came across dependency injections and mock tests.
+- I got a good understanding on why its useful but couldn't understand its application and didn't want to use code I didn't understand.
+- If I had more time I would work more on getting the tests to work and solving the edge cases to do with existing usernames.
+- although usernames don't duplicate anymore it would be nice to have figured out how to at least let the user know that that username exists.

+# Dependencies :

+- dotenv (used to access environmental variables such as the API key.)
+- kleur (used to colour the output in the terminal)
+- node-fetch (used to make the fetch request with node.js)
+- prompt-sync (used for terminal output/input)

+# Ephrathah Oyedoh - Developer